reynamarie/week4lab/index.md

 ![Image](yasqueen.jpg)
 ![Image](yasqueen2.jpg)

-- This command is used to displayed the matched lines in a file.
+- This command is used to display the matched lines in a file.
 It is useful for focusing on the content in a file.

 `grep -n`
 ![Image](alqaeda.jpg)
-- This  command searches for specific pattern and then prints the matching line number.
+- This  command searches for a specific pattern and then prints the matching line number.
 It is useful for locating contents in a file.

 `grep -l`